 Introduction

 Choosing the most suitable degree programme is a challenging decision that undergraduates face , one which later affects their career success.
 Thus, choosing poorly may lead to acaademic failure and disappointment later in life (Langer, 2005).
 Further contributing apart from poor decision making are the,orthodox placement practices carried out by universities, which often disregard students' preferences, skills, and abilities when allocating the to specific degree programmes (Sarin, 2019).One such practice is allocating students into specific degree programmes based on their Grade Point Average (GPA) of the first semester, irrespective of the student's preference, soft skills or ability to perform in the specific field.
-Current studies have shown that such practices have negatively affected students' mentalities, causing psychological distress that has demotivated their academic performance, which has even resulted in termination of studies (van Rooij et al., 2018).
+Current studies have shown that such practices have negatively affected students mentalities, causing psychological distress that has demotivated their academic performance, which has even resulted in termination of studies (van Rooij et al., 2018).
 For example, Mwaura (2020), concludes that career aspitarion is a real phenomenon that affects academic success .
 Magaji et al., (2023), emphasizes that career aspiration can independently enhance academic achievement .
-However, there remains a dearth of empirical evidences based the relationship between career aspirations and academic success, , and the potential mediating role of academic behavior, particularly within the domain of STEM.
+However, there remains a dearth of empirical evidence based the relationship between career aspirations and academic success, , and the potential mediating role of academic behavior, particularly within the domain of STEM.
 This research aims to address this gap within the STEM domain.

 Academic success is one of the leading factors measuring academic achievement and it is an important predictor in making employability decisions (Zaini et al., 2021).
 It lays the foundation and guides an individual towards choosing the desired career.
 Career is a job or profession a person engages in based on their education and training they recieve over a period of time f (Igere, 2017).
 Career aspirations is the proper path for achieving long-term and short term goals of during each individual’s lifespan.
 It can be influenced in different ways, and it is usually very important for an individual to performance well (Arhin, 2018).
 The study behavior is the habitual way of practicing the abilities for learning and it can result in “good” and “bad” grades and study habits are one of the major factors of academic achievement and it is the manner in which students showcase their ability to learn(Illahi & Khandai, 2015).
-If student realizes that he/she has chosen the wrong academic field and hence the wrong career choice they might not actively participate in the learning activities and suffer from the lack of self-motivation, and good attendance which is identified as positive behaviour for their career choices.
-However,poor attendance, avoiding lectures, and inability to complete an assignment are widely reported in the current university learning system (Arching, 2018).
+If student realizes that he/she has chosen the wrong academic field and hence the wrong career choice they might not actively participate in the learning activities and suffer from the lack of self-motivation and good attendance, which is identified as positive behaviour for their career choices.
+However,poor attendance, avoiding lectures and inability to complete an assignment are widely reported in the current university learning system (Arching, 2018).